-In the infant department a system of rewarding good behaviour is in place.
+In Reception, a system of rewarding good behaviour is in place.
 Each child in the class has a clothes peg with their name written on it.
 This peg is clipped onto a ‘sunshine’ – if a child keeps all of the class rules they stay on the sunshine.
-If they break one of the rules their peg moved from the sunshine onto the ‘sad cloud’!
-Once on the cloud a child can move back onto the sunshine by proving they can keep the class rules the next day.
+If they break one of the rules their peg moved from the sunshine onto the ‘sad cloud’.
+Once on the cloud, a child can move back onto the sunshine by proving they can keep the class rules the next day.
 If they are super they can go on the star for the day.
-They also can complete a sticker chart and earn a reward.
+Their name will be put into a prize draw and winners will be announced weekly.

 Initially the children take home books without words to read.
 Please take this opportunity to talk about the book with your child, discuss the pictures and ask the children questions about what is happening in the story.
 All these activities are vital in developing the comprehension skills required to make a good reader.
-The reading scheme books will be gradually introduced (Including books with words and sentences) and will be changed once a week according to the group your child is in.
+The reading scheme books will be gradually introduced (Including books with words and sentences) and will be changed regularly.

 At this stage of a child’s development it is still very important that children are allowed to play.
 A great amount of learning and socialising is done through both structured and free play.
 Please bear this in mind when your child says s/he has played all day!

-“Play is a child’s work and the means whereby he grows and develops.”
+“Play is a child’s work and the means whereby he/she grows and develops.”

 The first half term will be devoted to settling the children into school and adjusting to new routines.
-During this time assessment will be carried out in order to help support the children with their next steps of learning and for Miss Broadley to plan accordingly- catering for each individual child’s needs and class interests.
+During this time an assessment will be carried out in order to help support the children with their next steps of learning and for Miss Broadley to plan accordingly- catering for each individual child’s needs and class interests.

-If you need to speak to the class teacher about any aspect of your child’s schooling, please do not hesitate to make an appointment after school.
+If you need to speak to the class teacher about any aspect of your child’s schooling, please do not hesitate to contact the school office to arrange a telephone appointment.